cjpais/writing/serve/day/oct15_2020/index.md

 This means as soon as I start writing in the morning updates will start to be published.
 Great.
 Now I don't have to think at all.

+Part of this is in response to Jon's latest patch notes with a ["tighter publishing feedback loop"](https://jborichevskiy.com/posts/patch-notes-v10/#patch-notes-six-months-in).
+For me this takes just a little bit out of it.
+It's not per character, however.
+I do get live previews already.

+This video is showing my setup

+<video controls><source autoplay="false" src="" type="audio/mpeg"></video>

 ## Podcast Controls

 Going forward there MUST be controls to seek the podcast (or have clips of it) where I bookmarked.
 For now this is okay, but I am not happy, and the site is too static to handle this currently.
 This will be another reason to move to `Reflect`